lakhunde/gautham/README.md

-I am studying at SRIT in EEE
+I am studying at SRIT in EEE and I am from Anantapur.